 These are the four cost-sharing terms you will see.

 DEDUCTIBLE.
 The amount you pay every year before the insurance company starts paying its share of the costs.
 If the deductible is $2,000, then you would pay cash for the first $2,000 in health care you receive each year, after which the insurance company would start paying its share.
 In every plan you can buy, preventive services will be covered in full even if you haven’t used up your deductible for the year.
 Some plans will also pay a portion of your costs for a few other services, usually doctor visits and prescription drugs, even before your deductible has been met.
 This is more common with Gold and Platinum plans but some Silver and Bronze plans also cover some services before the deductible has been met.
 The only way to figure out whether a plan covers some services "not subject to the deductible" is to study its provisions very carefully.

 COINSURANCE.
-A percentage of the cost of your medical care.
+The percentage of the cost of your medical care that you have to pay.
 For an MRI that costs $1,000, you might pay 20 percent ($200).
 Your insurance company will pay the other 80 percent ($800).
 Plans with higher premiums generally pick up a larger portion of the bill.

 OUT-OF-POCKET LIMIT.
 The most cost-sharing you will ever have to pay in a year.
 It is the total of your deductible, copays, and coinsurance (but does not include your premiums).
 Once you hit this limit, the insurance company will pick up 100 percent of your costs for the remainder of the year.
-Most people never pay enough cost-sharing to hit the out-of-pocket limit but it can happen if you require a lot of costly treatment for a serious accident or illness.
+Most people never pay enough cost-sharing to hit the out-of-pocket limit but it can happen if you require a lot of costly treatment.
 Plans with higher premiums generally have lower out-of-pocket limits.